 Belarus: Travelers to Belarus require a negative test 72 hours before entry and travel insurance to enter, although its land borders are closed.
 Belarus does have unique restrictions for some countries.
 Due to the unorthodox and controversial arrest of journalist Roman Protasevich, many countries are currently not flying to Belarus.

 Czech Republic: The Czech Republic now allows travel from all EU and Schengen countries for any reason, and follows a traffic light system.
-Those from green countries face no entry restrictions; those from orange countries must have proof of vaccination, proof of recovery from COVID-19, or proof of a negative test on arrival; and those from red countries must do this while also isolating until producing a second negative test in five days.
+Those from green countries face no entry restrictions; those from orange countries must have proof of vaccination, proof of recovery from COVID-19, or proof of a negative test on arrival; and those from red and dark red countries must do this while also isolating until producing a second negative test in five days.
 Those from grey countries cannot enter for non-essential reasons.

-Denmark: Denmark follows a green, yellow, orange, and red traffic lights system.
+Denmark: Denmark follows a unique green, yellow, orange, and red traffic lights system.
 Travelers from green countries face no restrictions, whereas yellow countries do not need to have a worthy reason for entering but must provide a negative test before departure and 24 hours after their arrival.
 Those from orange and red countries must have a good reason for entering Denmark, provide these test results, and quarantine for 10 days.
 If from an orange country but have proof of full vaccination, however, you are exempt from these restrictions.